aicantar/MhtExtractor/README.md

 ```

 # TODO
-* Rewrite resource paths in the resulting HTML to their new locations
+* Change resource paths in resulting HTMLs to their new locations
-* Add setup script
-* Switch from compat32 policy for the email message parsing
-* Set `atime` and `mtime` from the `Date` header(?)